andrewwestling/dotfiles/README.md

 These are my configuration files and notes for setting up a new Mac.

-Do the following in order:
+Do the following, in this order:

 1. Clone this repo
 1. Install `oh-my-zsh`